jlengstorf/stripe-donations/README.md

   </a>
 </p>
 <h1 align="center">
-  Accept Donations on JAMstack Sites
+  Accept Donations on Jamstack Sites
 </h1>
 <h3 align="center">
   This app was built live on <em>Learn With Jason</em> and it was super fun and I’m sad you weren’t there.